bioRival/AskSans/README.md

 # AskSans
 One-page frontend project, where you can talk to Sans from Undertale (not actual AI, mostly just a display) [in Russian]
-<br><br><br>
+<br><br>
 If you want to quickly browse the project, it's currently hosted in [here](https://biorival.github.io/), check it out.
-<br><br><br>
+<br><br>
 This project was a part of a frontend developer test for participation in a hackathon.
 Assignment goes like this:
 Develop a webpage, which contains a cartoon character, microphone, text field for question prompt, text box for answer.
 Webpage Elements:
-* Character: put in the center of the screen
+- Character: put in the center of the screen
-* Microphone: put under the character.
+- Microphone: put under the character.
 Mic must have 2 states - on/off
-* Text Field: put text field under the microphone.
+- Text Field: put text field under the microphone.
 User may enter his question in text field.
 User must use a button to submit his question
-* Answer Screen: make an additional text field for to display character's answer
+- Answer Screen: make an additional text field for to display character's answer
 <br><br>
 Technical requirements:
-* HTML5, CSS3, JavaScript
+- HTML5, CSS3, JavaScript
-* Responsive Web Design for different screen resolutions
+- Responsive Web Design for different screen resolutions

 ## Installation
 Clone this repository using git and you are good to go